FAQs

 School facilities provide community organizations gathering spaces for sporting activities and various events.
 Additionally, our facilities are used by the Community Education department to run after school programs and classes for students and adults.

-• Each taxpayer will have to make their own decision about whether they feel investing in their school facilities is a good investment.
-Based on the District’s long track record of fiscal responsibility and conservative management our borrowing rates are low.
+Based on the District’s long track record of fiscal responsibility and conservative management, our borrowing rates are low.
 Each year the district invites the community to multiple budget meetings to review and understand exactly how the district manages resources and operations.
+To learn more about our budget and budgeting process, please visit www.ocsd62.org/budget

 Planning, the Future and Community Oversight